MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v3.4.0/Add-AzureRmNetworkSecurityRuleConfig.md

 - A source IP range
 - A wildcard character (*) to match any IP address.

-You can also use tags such as VirtualNetwork, AzureLoadBalancer and Internet.
+You can also use tags such as VirtualNetwork, AzureLoadBalancer, and Internet.

 ```yaml
 Type: String